tomheaton/pcj8-jazzed-jerboas/README.md

 The project will not work on Linux unless you are root because of how the keyboard module works.

 When typing out password you will not see what you type.
-(This is to hide )
+(This is to hide your password from hackers who look over your shoulder while you are typing your password lol)

 ## Authors